-Sender Policy Framework (SPF) is an extension to the email transmitting protocol that allows email services to verify the origin of a received message, thus helping counter forged, unsolicited email (spam).
+Sender Policy Framework (SPF) allows email services to verify the origin of a received message, and help counter forged and unsolicited email (spam).
 Email services receiving email from the Runbox domains may verify that the messages actually originate with the Runbox servers by looking up the SPF information in the DNS records of our domains.

 The SPF policy for Runbox’ own domains states that mail should come from the server IP addresses we specify otherwise the mail will fail the SPF tests done by the receiving servers.

-Note: SPF records only indicate to the receiving email service what the domain owner’s policy is for that domain, they are not a guarantee of how the receiving email service will use the SPF information to determine what to do with a message, or that they check the SPF records at all.
-SPF is also not a way to guarantee a message doesn’t have a forged email address, but it does help to established whether the message was sent from an authorized email server.
+Note: SPF records only indicate to the receiving email service what the domain owner’s policy is for that domain, they are not a guarantee of how the receiving email service will use the SPF information (if at all) to determine what to do with a message.

 Runbox Sender Policy Framework details

 If you use your own domain with a Runbox account, and send email using our outgoing SMTP servers, you can use the Runbox SPF record as part of your domain’s configuration.
 This will ensure that other email services can verify that mail from your domain originates from the Runbox servers and is less likely to be forged.

-To do this you must include the Runbox severs in your list of approved senders.
+To do this you must include the Runbox servers in your list of approved senders.
 If you only send email through the Runbox servers the way to do this is to modify your DNS records to include the text below in a TXT record of your zone file.

 The interface to your DNS management will most likely contain other fields that need to be completed, the values below should work fine in most interfaces (replacing

 domainyouown.com with your own domain).